pagraf/Swin-BathyUNet/README.md

 # Getting started

-## Downloading the dataset (in cse you don't have your own data or wish to compare)
+## Downloading the dataset

-For downloading the dataset and a detailed explanation of it, please visit the MagicBathy Project website at [https://www.magicbathy.eu/magicbathynet.html](https://www.magicbathy.eu/magicbathynet.html)
+For downloading the dataset and a detailed explanation of it  (in case you don't have your own data or wish to compare), please visit the MagicBathy Project website at [https://www.magicbathy.eu/magicbathynet.html](https://www.magicbathy.eu/magicbathynet.html)

 ## Clone the repo